 Because a Muslim, based on the Quran, believes God is only one Person, they adamantly deny the traditional Christian teaching that Christ is God.
 Sura 3:51 teaches the Lord was a man just like Adam when it states, "Verily, Jesus is as Adam in the sight of God.
 He created him of dust: He then said to him, 'Be' - and he was."

 In contrast to the Quran, Scripture emphatically teaches that Jesus is not only the Messiah and the Son of God, He IS God (John 1:1, 14).
 He was both man and God at the same time while He walked the earth.
-Muslims also deny that the Lord died or that He was crucified, based upon Sura 4:155 - 156.
+A Muslim may also deny that the Lord died or that He was crucified, based upon Sura 4:155 - 156.

 Perhaps Muhammad, whose principles are found in the Quran, was influenced by some kind of Gnostic teaching first taught centuries earlier.
 The four Gospels are very clear that Christ was killed by crucifixion, and that His death was not miraculously prevented.
 Rather, after He died, He was miraculously resurrected back to life again.

-Ironically, it seems that the Quran contradicts itself in this regard, since Sura 4:48 states, "Remember when God said, 'O Jesus!
+Ironically, it seems that the Muslim Quran contradicts itself in this regard, since Sura 4:48 states, "Remember when God said, 'O Jesus!
 Verily I will cause thee to die, and will take thee up to Myself and deliver thee from those who believe not."

-In conclusion, the Quran (Koran) definitely mentions Jesus, but its teachings about him often contradict what the Bible teaches.
+In conclusion, the Muslim Quran (Koran) definitely mentions Jesus, but its teachings about him often contradict what the Bible teaches.
 Since the New Testament was written by first century followers of the Messiah, it is a very reliable witness to what he did, taught and what His followers recorded about him.
 It could be argued to be even more reliable a witness than the testimony regarding Muhammad, which was recorded or recited after his death by those who never knew Him personally.